-OVERVIEW: Our goal is to discover how intracellular signaling pathways regulate cell proliferation, and survival/apoptosis in cancer.
+OVERVIEW: The goal of our research is to discover molecular mechanisms of intracellular signaling that regulate cell survival and proliferation, especially in cancer cells.
 Knowledge of these signaling events, and the enzymes involved, provides the basis for understanding normal physiology as well as the diagnosis, therapeutic treatment and even prevention of human diseases.
-We primarily use cultured human cells and bacteria to combine functional genomics, biochemistry and cell biology.
-It is typical for students and fellows to learn and use the full array of molecular and cellular techniques while studying these signaling networks. (e.g. PCR, cloning, mutagenesis, protein expression and purification, tissue culture, transfections, enzyme assays, immunoprecipitations, immunoblotting, microscopy, etc).
+We primarily use cultured human cell lines to pursue functional genomics.
+It is typical for students and fellows to learn and use the full array of modern techniques of biochemistry and cell and molecular biology while studying these signaling networks. (e.g. PCR, cloning, mutagenesis, tissue culture, RNAi, transfections, protein expression and purification, enzyme assays, immunoprecipitations, immunoblotting, fluorescent microscopy).

-Protein Phosphatase 6 (PP6) is a distinct member of the protein Ser/Thr phosphatase family that is the mammalian homologue of yeast Sit4.
+Over the past decade we have focused on Protein Phosphatase 6 (PP6), a distinct member of the protein Ser/Thr phosphatase family that is the mammalian homologue of yeast S. cerevisiae Sit4.
 The functions of Sit4/PP6 are conserved, because human PP6 rescues yeast sit4- mutations, whereas other PPP do not.
 In yeast Sit4 has associated subunits called SAPS and we were the first to clone and characterize three humans SAPS as specific subunits of PP6 phosphatase (J. Biol.
 Chem.
 2006).
 We found that expressing GFP-PP6 compared to GFP-PP2A has effects on G1 to S phase progression in human prostate cancer cells, influencing the levels of cyclin D1 and phosphorylation of Rb (Cell Cycle, 2007).

 Other evidence points to PP6 in cytokine signaling and pathways leading to activation of NF-kB.
 PP6 SAPS subunits mediate association with IkBe and alter the degradation of this regulator in response to TNF stimulation (J. Biol.
 Chem.
 2006).
 PP6 regulates activation of the TAK1 kinase, through interaction with the protein TAB2 (J. Biol.
 Chem.
 2010).